Science and technology in the Philippines: Science education in the Philippines

-High School Education
+High school education

 Philippine Science High School System

 The Philippine Science High School (PSHS) System is a specialized high school program in the Philippines under the Department of Science and Technology.
 It offers scholarships to students that are gifted in science and mathematics.
 High school students are bound by law to major in pure and applied science, mathematics or engineering.
 PSHS have 12 regional campuses in addition to the main campus.
 PSHS follows the K-12 basic education program of the government.

 Regional Science High School System

 The Regional Science High School (RSHS) System is a specialized high school program in the Philippines under the Department of Education.
 RSHS have regional campuses and follows the K-12 basic education program of the government.

-Tertiary Education
+Tertiary education

 Various universities offers science courses that encompasses the different fields of science.

 The Universal Access to Quality Tertiary Education Act of 2017 provides for free tuition and exemption from other fees in public universities and colleges for Filipino students, as well as subsidies for those enrolled in private higher education institutions.